Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 );
 ```

-Next we can add our `_start` symbol to the object:
+Next we can add the `_start` symbol to the object:

 ```rust
 let start = obj.add_symbol(Symbol {